Previous slide

 Read the latest news & stories on lake conservation.

-Deepor Beel, nestled southwest of the Brahmaputra River near Guwahati city in the Kamrup Metropolitan district of Assam, India, stands as a vital wetland.
-It boasts the distinction of being the...
+Deepor Beel, located southwest of the Brahmaputra River near Guwahati city in the Kamrup Metropolitan district of Assam, India, is an essential wetland.
+It is the state’s only Ramsar site...

 Join the global community for lakes